NEWCOMER CONNECTIONS FOR SENIOR CAREGIVERS

-- All for volunteering a minimum of an hour a week of your time, for the next 6 months
+All for volunteering a minimum of an hour a week of your time, for the next 3 to 6 months

 Community partners (e.g. ethno-cultural agencies, social service organizations, places of worship and community health centres or professionals) can participate and benefit in various ways.